 utm_term is used as the Campaign keyword.
 You can learn more about Tracking Campaigns in Matomo or head over to the URL Builder.

-If you need to track more than two campaign dimensions in Matomo (Piwik), for example if you want to enjoy the same campaign reporting as in Google Analytics, you can install the MarketingCampaignsReporting plugin available here on the Marketplace.
-The Marketing Campaigns Reporting plugin lets you track up to five Campaigns parameters (name, source, medium, keyword, content) and automatically detects the utm parameters:
+If you need to track more than two campaign dimensions in Matomo, for example if you want to enjoy the same campaign reporting as in Google Analytics, you can install the MarketingCampaignsReporting plugin available here on the Marketplace.
+The Marketing Campaigns Reporting plugin lets you track up to fix Campaigns parameters (name, source, medium, keyword, content and campaign ID) and automatically detects the utm parameters:

-* you may choose to customise campaign parameters detected by Matomo (Piwik).
+- you may choose to customise campaign parameters detected by Matomo.

 landing?utm_campaign=PaidSearch, and Matomo also detects campaign and keyword in the hash tag string

-8120725247.
-A given Product might change its name overtime, but the product’s SKU should always be the same.
-With Ecommerce Analytics, you can track Product SKUs, Product Names and Product categories and get interesting reports about their performance in our online shop.
+A given Product might change its name over time, but the product’s SKU should always be the same.
+With Ecommerce Analytics, you can track Product SKUs, Product Names and Product categories and get interesting analytics reports about your online ecommerce shop performance.

-- Each dimension has its own menu item under either “Visitors” or “Actions” making them first class citizen reports
+- Each dimension has its own menu item under either “Visitors” or “Behavior” making them first class citizen reports

 - A single Custom Dimension report can be widgetized whereas it is only possible to widgetize all Custom Variables reports combined